Budget Management vs Financial Planning for Nonprofits

-Budget management is a fundamental business practice that allows for effective spending regulation in proportion to a set budget.
-Financial planning on the other hand is the process of creating long-term financial goals and the process to attain them.
+Budget management is a fundamental business practice that ensures effective spending regulation in proportion to a set budget.
+Financial planning on the other hand is the process of creating long-term financial goals and the method to attain them.
 It entails undertaking a review of your current financial status, establishing financial objectives, and the corresponding action to meet those objectives.

-- Financial planning provides a more comprehensive view and assists with future planning while budgeting prioritizes day-to-day financial management
+• Financial planning provides a more comprehensive view and assists with future planning while budgeting prioritises day-to-day financial management.

 Difference between budget management and financial planning

-This section will consider the distinction between budget management and financial planning in an organization.
+This section will consider the distinction between budget management and financial planning in an organisation.

 a.
 Goals and objectives

 The goal of financial planning is to determine the best route from point A (your current situation) to point B (your desired future state) while creating a budget entails managing daily finances.
-Creating a financial plan necessitates developing a long-term strategy to get an organization where it wants to go.
+In creating a financial plan, there is a need to develop a long-term strategy to get an organisation where it wants to go.

 b.
 Long-term vs. short-term